 Vegetable-meat combinations - These can be handy on occasion, but don't contain very much meat.
 Frozen products generally contain more meat than jarred ones.
-If you choose meat-only purées, it will be easier for you to estimate how much meat your child eats and serve the vegetables of your choice.

-Foods Feeding your child 537
+Feeding your child 537

 "Junior" purées - These purées contain small pieces of food designed to facilitate the transition from baby food to regular food that the family eats.
 However, they are of limited benefit because you can achieve the same results by mashing foods with a fork.